 “We continue to make adjustments and improvements with every class to enhance our trainees’ overall experience.” said Daisy Manapsal, Director of Learning at Child Advocates.
 “To make training more convenient, this winter we will be offering our usual evening class during the week and introducing an accelerated class on Saturdays.”

 As an affiliate of the National Court Appointed Special Advocates (CASA) Association, Child Advocates is responsible for operating the CASA program in Santa Clara County according to the national guidelines, which entails recruiting, training and supporting CASA Volunteers.
 Child Advocates holds four to six training classes per year in an effort to recruit a CASA for every child placed in the Santa Clara County Dependency Court System.
-There are currently over 1,000 foster children in the system.
+There are currently close to 1,000 foster children in the system.

 About Child Advocates of Silicon Valley

 Child Advocates of Silicon Valley is an independent nonprofit 501 (c) 3 organization created in 1986.
 We serve children aged birth to 21 years old who are placed in the Santa Clara County Dependency Court System for having experienced trauma in the form of abuse, neglect and/or abandonment.
 We are also an affiliate of the National Court Appointed Special Advocates (CASA) Association.
 As an affiliate, we are responsible for operating the CASA program in Santa Clara County according to the national guidelines, which entails recruiting, training and supporting CASA Volunteers.
 To learn more, please visit ChildAdvocatesSV.org.

 About the Court Appointed Special Advocate (CASA) Program